Lake Elton: Transportation

 A bus ride can be taken from Volgograd (6 hours mostly because of long stops in rural towns) and also by train from Saratov and Astrakhan (also 6 hours) can lead travelers to the area.

 History

 Salt was excavated from Elton beginning in the early eighteenth century.
-Before 1865 the government was the excavator; from 1865–1882 the lake was heavily used by private businesses.
+Before 1865 the government was the excavator; from 1865 to 1882 the lake was heavily used by private businesses.

 A spa resort has been located near the lake since 1910 and a sanatorium since 1945.
 Sulfide silt mud and brine from Elton are claimed to have anti-inflammatory, detoxifying, analgesic, relaxing and revitalizing properties.